 Jet Orientation Training

-After this you will have to get certified to fly a specific aircraft (called Type Rating), such as Boeing 737-800 or Airbus A320.
-Normally most pilots get trained on the type of aircraft that airline use the most (such as the 2 models just mentioned).
-Normally, you have to pay for your first type rating, afterwards if you change airline they will provide Type Rating training.
+After this, you will have to get certified to fly a specific aircraft (called Type Rating), such as Boeing 737-800 or Airbus A320.
+Normally most pilots get trained on the type of aircraft that airlines use the most (such as the 2 models just mentioned).
+Normally, you have to pay for your first type rating, afterwards, if you change airline they will provide Type Rating training.

 How many years does it take to become a pilot?